Trump the Favourite Dog of Hogarth.

 Lot 58.
 "A Cast of the favourite dog".

-Sold in the same sale was the bust of Hogarth by Roubiliac bought by Mr S Ireland for 7 guineas and purchased afterwards by George Baker FRS, Physician to the King and President of the Royal College of Physicians died 1809) - it was after his death in the possession of his brother.
+Sold in the same sale was the bust of Hogarth by Roubiliac bought by Mr S Ireland for 7 guineas and purchased afterwards by George Baker FRS, (Physician to the King and President of the Royal College of Physicians - died 1809) - it was after his death in the possession of his brother Richard.

-The bust was in the Collection of the Engraver Nathaniel Smith and sold at his posthumous sale by Mr Dodd of 101 St Martins Lane.
+The bust was in the Collection of the engraver Nathaniel Smith (father of JT Smith) bought for £1 5 shillings and sold at his posthumous sale by Mr Dodd of 101 St Martins Lane.

 The model of Trump appeared again at the Watson Taylor Sale at Erlestoke Park, Wiltshire, Lot 71.
 July 1832.